25 February 2015: First Blue Belt Technologies robotic uni-knee replacement in Australia.

 The next generation of surgical robots.

 The last 10 years has seen great progress and not surprisingly, we are seeing companies move towards the development of smart compact hand held robots.
-Blue Belt Technologies recently commercialised a small hand held robot for knee replacement and I am pleased to have performed the first surgery in Australia with this device in February 2015.
+Blue Belt Technologies introduced a small hand held robot for knee replacement and I am pleased to have performed the first surgery in Australia with this device in February 2015.
 For those patients who are interested, here is an overview of how it works.
 The Navio System is a handheld portable smart instrument.

 The surgeon holds the device and we refer to a computer screen throughout the procedure.